 So put keep your data on EU citizens in the EU and British citizens in the UK.
 It’s the law, plus it should help protect people’s privacy.

-For more information on getting a British website hosted in the U.K and info on how we can help you, contact the team at aprompt - website designers in Wiltshire
+For more information on getting a British website hosted in the U.K and info on how we can help you, contact our team of website designers in Wiltshire